Forklifts are categorized by their class, which ranges from 1 to 7.

-These machines allow you to incorporate more racking into your warehouse, which means provides more pick locations and allowing a greater number of SKU’s (Stock keeping units) to be stored in your warehouse.
+These machines allow you to incorporate more racking into your warehouse, which provides more pick locations and allows a greater number of SKU’s (Stock keeping units) to be stored in your warehouse.

 An articulating carriage allows the forks to rotate 180⁰ within the storage aisle.

-This means the forks can rotate sideways without having to move the entire truck.
+This means the forks can rotate sideways without requiring you to move the entire truck.

-As a result of this, the turret truck can navigate comfortably in space as small as 60″.
+As a result of this, the turret truck can navigate comfortably in spaces as small as 60″.

 The main mast can reach a maximum height of 40 feet.

 The entire carriage moves with the mast, so when raising and lowering the operator will go up and down with the forks, giving the operator a clear view of his/her picking area.